Download a FREE E-Book with 20 Easy Weeknight Dinners

 what is a chess pie?

-This chocolate chess pie recipe is inspired by the original chess pie, a southern dessert that originated in England.
+This chocolate chess pie is inspired by the original chess pie, a southern dessert that originated in England.
 This recipe is similar but has cocoa added to it for a fun twist.

 There are many stories as to how the chess pie got its name but no one seems to know for sure.
 One theory I’ve read is that a plantation cook made a pie similar to this and when she was asked what she had made, her response was “just pie” which in a thick southern accent may have sounded like “chess pie”.